All meals, accommodation, and transfers described in the itinerary

 In the morning we return by water taxi back to the mainland where our trip finishes in time to make domestic or international flight connections.

-Most major airlines including Air Canada, United, Delta, US Airways will all fly into Belize City.
-Island Expeditions and Norm Hann Expeditions will be there to pick you up with a shuttle that is included to our first nights accommodation at the Belize Zoo.
+Most major airlines including Air Canada, United, Delta, US Airways will all fly into Belize City with connection to Dangriga that Island Expeditions can set up for you at time of booking.

 Getting back to Belize City

 Our North American office can help you make arrangements for your re- turn to Belize City the day after the trip ends unless you have made other arrangements with us.
 We can book a domestic flight from Dangriga to Belize City or directly to the Int’l Air- port.
 The flight (15 minutes) cost is approximately 100 US per person or you can travel overland by bus (3-4 hours) for around $10US.

 On your first evening at Pelican Beach your guides will talk with you about packing for this trip.
 You will be provided with two 20 liter and one 10 liter dry bags to pack your clothes in for your trip.
 When you arrive in Dangriga at the boat dock your gear that is packed in these waterproof bags will be loaded onto the motor boat with you.
 Your leave-behind luggage will be stored in our office in Dangriga until you return at the end of your trip.
 Please ensure your name is clearly marked on your bag and that you do not leave any passports, money, electronics, or other valuables in your bag.
 These items should travel with you to take care of.